 Let’s be honest, setting up a tent can be a pain, especially for first-timers.
 Even with little preparation, you may still forget a few steps or do it in the wrong order.
 Then you take a considerable amount of time trying to figure out which component goes where.
 You get frustrated, curse here and there.
 It happens.
 We’ve all been there, and it sucks.

 So to avoid the hassle and frustration of dealing with putting up a tent, it’s best to get the easiest tent to set up.
 These kinds of tents set up in a matter of seconds or minutes with minimal effort –or no effort at all.

 You probably knew this, but not all tents are created equal.
 So, in as much as an easy set-up is your priority, you just cannot overlook certain features that make a good camping tent.
 You’d want one that is good enough to stand the test of time in your outdoor adventure trips.

 If you don’t have the faintest idea where to start, don’t fret.
 I’ve combed through hundreds of camping tents and put together a list of some of the best options on the market.
-Take a look at my extensive list below and chime in with your favorites in the comment section.
+Take a look at my extensive list below:

 Easiest Tent to Set Up Comparison Table

 |Alps Mountaineering Lynx Tent||1 Person||4.25 lbs.||90 × 36 × 32 in.||17.5 × 6 in.|

 |TETON SPORTS Outfitter Quick Tent||1 Person||4.3 lbs.||82 × 39 × 32 in.||25 × 8 × 5 in.|

 |Hyke & Byke Yosemite Tent||2 Person||5.5 lbs.||88 × 45 × 54 in.||17.75 × 6.3 in.